bushidocodes/lcars-guide/README.md

 npm install
 ```

-Before running the app, set your IMDB API key as an environment variable so the application can fetch episode data from OMDb:
+Before running the app, set your OMDb API key as an environment variable so the application can fetch episode data.
+Keys are available from [https://www.omdbapi.com/](https://www.omdbapi.com/):
 ```
-export IMDB_API_KEY=<your_key>
+export OMDB_API_KEY=<your_key>
 ```

 To start the app in dev mode (hot-module reloading):